HCIML/hciml.github.io/about.md

 comments: true
 ---

-This website emerged from my idea to boil down simple topics in Machine Learning to articles which can be portably read accompanying a good cup of *Coffee* or *Latte Macchiato* and a cookie, or whatever is the day's choice in the spirit of the Swedish *fika* tradition.
+This website emerged from my idea to boil down simple topics in Machine Learning to articles which can be portably read accompanying a good cup of *Coffee* or *Latte Macchiato* and a cookie, or whatever is the day's choice in the spirit of Swedish *fika* tradition.

 To achieve this I outsourced the mathematical proofs and elementary concepts to be looked up in the respective literature.
 Basic mathematical understanding is a prerequisite.
-At this point I would also like to point to my teaching scripts.
+At this point I would also like to mention my teaching scripts which can be found in the section *Resources*.

 What counted more for me in the design of the articles is the connection of concepts, which I consider as the main drive of creative thinking.
 I hope it facilitates grasping the whole picture in a reasonable amount of time as well as coming up with new ideas.